Orthelious/PDCP_F19/LectureDrafts/IntellectualProperty.md

 As creative practitioners, we all participate in the act of intellectual property creation.
 Whether that’s for our own personal work, as part of our professional practice, or in service to an employer or client.
 But what is intellectual property?
 In this unit we will define the legal definitions of IP, the rights that you have, and IP protections such as patent, copyright, trademark, etc. From there, we will discuss how to share and monetize IP as a method for generating value.
 We will also explore the ways in which we can change, alter, rip, pirate, destroy, remix and recreate the work of others as a part of our creative process.

 **Chapters**

 1. Introduction to Intellectual Property
 1. IP Protections and Artists Rights
 1. Licensing and Royalties
 1. Permissions, Derivatives, and Fair Use

-## Chapter One: Introduction to Intellectual Property
+# 1. Introduction to Intellectual Property
 In brief, this chapter is a primer on what constitutes **intellectual property**, what rights you have, and how to use IP laws and regulations to your advantage to protect, create, remix, transform, and share your work.

 **_Three topics in this chapter:_**
 A. Defining Intellectual Property
 B. The Big Three in IP: Patent, Copyright, Trademark
-C. Why it's important to understand IP
+C. Case Studies

-### A. Defining Intellectual Property
+## A. Defining Intellectual Property
-#### — WHAT IS INTELLECTUAL PROPERTY
+### A1 — What is Intellectual Property?

 *» From Merriam-Webster*
 > Intellectual Property : property (such as an idea, invention, or process) that